gigingeorge/dynamic_inventory_ansible/README.md

-# Spinup EC2 and create dynamic invetory : Ansible
+# Spinup EC2 and create dynamic inventory : Ansible

 Here we am creating an EC2 instance and going to add a test page to created EC2 via a single playbook.

-Since the instance IP can be opbtained only after creation, we can't use static inventory file.
+Since the instance IP can be obtained only after creation, we can't use static inventory file.
 Hence we need to create a dynamic inventory file.
 Dynamic invetory is a feature on ansible that it will store the host file details internally.

 I used add_host module to create dynamic inventory.